Companies considering moving from wholesale and physical retail to

 on what they sell, and where they sell, it can be a challenge to

-presence risk being left behind.
-Upstart digital competitors can take
+without a digital presence risk being left behind.
+Upstart digital

-on leading companies — and make inroads into their market share.
+competitors can take on leading companies — and make inroads into

-When Dollar Shave Club set up in April 2011, nobody expected that the
+When Dollar Shave Club was set up in April 2011, nobody expected that

-scrappy start-up could inflict much damage on a venerable company like
+the scrappy start-up could inflict much damage on a venerable company

-Gillette.
-Established in 1901, Gillette is a world famous brand with a
+like Gillette.
+Established in 1901, Gillette is a world famous brand

 In 2011 when Dollar Shave Club started its subscription service,

 Gillette had a 72 percent share of the US razor market.
 But what

 difference five years makes.
 By 2016, Dollar Shave Club had captured